History and Genealogy of Manchester, Hillsborough County NH

 Merrimack Street, 191-193, circa 1933, 7 photos - from American Memory

-Pine Island Park (multiple photos)
+Pine Island Park (multiple photos, link dead 2010)

 Pine Island Park and Pond (multiple photographs)